EvanForsythe/BB485/week08.md

 The transcriptome essentially gives us a readout of gene expression for all the genes in a genome in a given cell/tissue/organism.

 - The transcriptome differs across developmental stages.
-A different set of gene is expressed in the embryo than in an adult.
+A different set of genes is expressed in the embryo than in an adult.
 	- Identifying which genes are expressed when gives us a headstart on identifying genes involved in development.

 ![trans03](/Images/Week08/trans03.png)